Prof-M-s-Classroom/programming-assignment-2-Aron-K-Joseph/README.md

 ## **6. Debugging Process (Errors & Fixes)**
 (Describe one or more debugging challenges you faced and how you fixed them.)
+I was not able to load the file so I had to provide the complete path of the file which seemed to work.
 Example:
 > Initially, my program was crashing when trying to access an uninitialized node.
 I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.